archanaarunog/Miniproject_256175/1_Requirements/readme.md

 ### Opportunities
 * This is a faster and efficient method for determining stability alone
 * Using this method, the range of k values to make an unstable system stable can be determined
+* The number of poles lying on the right half of s plane can be found

 ### Threats
 *